melosso/portway/Source/Tools/TokenGenerator/ReadMe.md

-# Enhanced TokenGenerator Usage Guide
+# TokenGenerator Usage Guide

 ## Overview

-The enhanced TokenGenerator allows you to create and manage authentication tokens with fine-grained scope control.
+The token generator allows you to create and manage authentication tokens with fine-grained scope control.
 This lets you implement the principle of least privilege by giving tokens access only to the specific endpoints they need.

 ## Command-Line Usage